agerwitz/ultimate-guide-to-bosh/README.md

 bosh_5510a7b92da9475
 ```

-To investigate the processes running we will need to change to the root user:
+To investigate the processes running, we will need to change to the root user:

 ```
 worker/194ac3c7-0a07-4681-ade9-afbf0e47a1a9:~$ sudo su -